Abstract

 Endocytic vesicles in mouse yolk sac VE cells

 To visualize endosomal vesicles in yolk sac VE cells, an embryonic day 8.5 (E8.5) whole embryo was labeled with a fluorescent membrane probe, FM1-43, and subsequently stained with organelle markers.
-The embryo was put on a glass-bottom dish, and VE cells were observed by use of confocal microscopy (Fig. 1A).
-These observations revealed that different types of endosomal vesicles formed three layers from the apical to the basal area in the supranuclear portion of VE cells (Fig. 1, B and C).
-In the most superficial portion (within about 1 μm of the apical surface; designated as zone 1), fuzzy FM1-43 staining was observed (Fig. 1B).
-The small vesicles in this zone were positive for EEA1 (Fig. 1B), indicating that they were early endosomes.
-Immediately beneath zone 1, many medium-sized round vesicles were observed (zone 2).
-Electroporation of GFP-Rab7 revealed that these vesicles were positive for Rab7, suggesting that they were late endosomes.
-In the deep portion (zone 3), large amorphous lysosomes, positive for LysoTracker Red and LAMP1, were observed (Fig. 1B; Koike et al., 2009).
+The embryo was put on a glass-bottom dish, and VE cells were observed by use of confocal microscopy (Figure 1A).
+These observations revealed that different types of endosomal vesicles were aligned from the apical to the basal area in the supranuclear portion of VE cells, reflecting the repeated fusion and enlargement of vesicles as they migrated deeper into the cell (Figure 1B and C).
+In the most superficial portion (within 0.5–1 μm of the apical surface; designated as zone 1, Figure 1–figure supplement 1A), fuzzy FM1-43 staining was observed (Figure 1B).
+The small vesicles in this zone were positive for EEA1 (Figure 1B), indicating that they were early endosomes.
+Immediately beneath zone 1, many medium-sized round vesicles were observed (zone 2; at a depth of 1–6 μm form the apical surface, Figure 1– figure supplement 1A).
+Electroporation of EGFP-Rab7 revealed that these vesicles were positive for Rab7, suggesting that they were late endosomes.
+In the deep portion (zone 3; at a depth of 6–16 μm form the apical surface, Figure 1–figure supplement 1A), large amorphous lysosomes, positive for LysoTracker Red and LAMP1, were observed (Figure 1B; Koike et al., 2009).

 To examine whether these vesicles constitute endocytic pathways, we traced vesicle trafficking in VE cells.
 After E8.5 whole embryos were pulse-labeled with Alexa 488-transferrin for 5 min, fluorescently labeled endocytic vesicles were tracked over time.
-The fluorescent signals were initially detected in small vesicles (area < 2.0 μm2) in zone 1; 10–20 min after labeling, the signals were mainly detected in medium-sized vesicles (2.0–25 μm2) in zone 2; 40 min after labeling, the signals were strongly observed in large lysosomes (> 25 μm2) in zone 3 (Fig. 1, D and 1E).
+The fluorescent signals were initially detected in small vesicles (area < 2.0 μm2) in zone 1; 10–20 min after labeling, the signals were mainly detected in medium-sized vesicles (2.0–25 μm2) in zone 2; 40 min after labeling, the signals were strongly observed in large lysosomes (> 25 μm2) in zone 3 (Figure 1D and E).
 The time course of the numbers of labeled vesicles in each zone showed that endocytosed transferrin was rapidly transported from early endosomes to lysosomes via late endosomes in VE cells, as reported previously (Richardson et al., 2000).
-In addition, rhodamine-labeled dextran, which was transported by pinocytosis pathways, was also transported to lysosomes in a similar fashion (Fig. S1).
+In addition, rhodamine-labeled dextran, which was transported by pinocytosis pathways, was also transported to lysosomes in a similar fashion (Figure 1–figure supplement 1B).

 Two distinct modes of late endosomal fusion

-To examine the dynamic changes of endocytic vesicles, we performed time-lapse imaging of Alexa 488-transferrin- or FM 1-43-labeled vesicles.
+To examine the dynamic changes of endocytic vesicles, we performed time-lapse imaging of Alexa 488-transferrin-or FM 1-43-labeled vesicles.
 We focused on late endosomes in zone 2 because these vesicles were large enough and suitable for microscopic observation of membrane fusion processes, as described below.

-First, from 5 min after pulse labeling, fusion of two neighboring late endosomes was observed frequently (Fig. 2, A and B; Video S1).
-The fusion showed an explosive mode, in which a membrane pore quickly expanded and two vesicles fused to become a single vesicle (Fig. 2B).
-The size distribution of the late endosomes that underwent fusion (7.3 ± 6.6 μm2, n = 34) was similar to that of the total late endosomes in the observed area at the start of recording (5.7 ± 6.4 μm2, n = 265; Fig. 2C), indicating that late endosomes of any size underwent homotypic fusion.
-The fusion was completed within 20–50 s (the time required from membrane fusion to single spherical vesicle formation was 31.9 ± 0.2 s, n = 37), and the time was weakly correlated with the vesicle size (r = 0.60, Fig. 2D).
+First, from 5 min after pulse labeling, fusion of two neighboring late endosomes was observed frequently (Figure 2A and B; Video S1).
+The fusion showed an explosive mode, in which a membrane pore quickly expanded and two vesicles fused to become a single vesicle (Figure 2B).
+The size distribution of the late endosomes that underwent fusion (7.3 ± 6.6 μm2, n = 34) was similar to that of the total late endosomes in the observed area at the start of recording (5.7 ± 6.4 μm2, n = 265; Figure 2C), indicating that late endosomes of any size underwent homotypic fusion.
+The fusion was completed within 20–50 s (the time required from membrane fusion to single spherical vesicle formation was 31.9 ± 0.2 s, n = 37), and the time was weakly correlated with the vesicle size (r = 0.60, Figure 2D).

-Second, from 15 min after pulse labeling, some late endosomes shrank gradually and disappeared from the focal plane (Fig. 3A and Video S2).
-This disappearance appeared to result from the fusion of late endosomes with the underlying lysosomes.
-This type of fusion, so-called bridge fusion, described in a previous study (Nicot et al., 2006; Roberts et al., 1999), occurred as a result of the slow mixing of vesicular contents through a narrow fusion pore.
-However, it was previously reported that the late endosomes of E6.5 mouse VE cells were engulfed by lysosomes (Kawamura et al., 2012).
-We therefore observed the disappearance of late endosomes in more detail using different approaches.
+Second, from 15 min after pulse labeling, some late endosomes shrank gradually and disappeared from the focal plane (Figure 3A and Video S2).
+Because a previous paper reported that late endosomes were engulfed by lysosomes in E6.5 mouse VE cells (Kawamura et al., 2012), we examined the mechanism of the disappearance of late endosomes in more detail using different approaches.
 First, we used differential labeling of late endosomes and lysosomes.
 When whole embryos were incubated with rhodamine-dextran for 20 min and subsequently pulse-labeled with Alexa 488-transferrin for 5 min, lysosomes and late endosomes were labeled with dextran and transferrin, respectively, at the time of observation (15 min after transferrin labeling).
-In a diminishing late endosome, the fluorescence intensity of transferrin in the vesicle increased initially and then decreased quickly (Fig. 3, B–D).
-At the same time, the rhodamine-dextran in the adjacent lysosome entered the late endosome (Fig. 3, B–D), indicating that the vesicular contents of the late endosomes and lysosomes were mixed.
-Second, using electron microscopy, we observed pore formation between a late endosome and a lysosome (Fig. 3E).
-These data suggest that the two vesicles underwent fusion but not engulfment in E8.5 embryos.
-Heterotypic fusion was slower than homotypic fusion and was completed within 90–250 s (154.8 ± 1.4 s, n = 25), and the fusion time (the time required from membrane fusion to disappearance of the vesicle) did not correlate with the vesicle size (Fig. 3F).
-The size of the labeled late endosomes at this time point (10.1 ± 8.1 μm2, n = 256) was larger than that at 5 min after labeling (6.7 ± 6.2 μm2, n = 242), indicating that larger late endosomes tended to undergo heterotypic fusion (Fig. 3G, see also below).
+In a diminishing late endosome, the fluorescence intensity of transferrin in the vesicle increased initially and then decreased quickly (Figure 3B–D).
+At the same time, the rhodamine-dextran in the adjacent lysosome entered the late endosome (Figure 3B–D), indicating that the vesicular contents of the late endosomes and lysosomes were mixed.
+Second, using electron microscopy, we observed pore formation between a late endosome and a lysosome (Figure 3E).
+These data suggest that the disappearance of late endosomes is a consequence of fusion with the underlying lysosomes, but not of engulfment in E8.5 embryos.
+This type of fusion, so-called bridge fusion, described in a previous study (Nicot et al., 2006; Roberts et al., 1999), occurred as a result of the slow mixing of vesicular contents through a narrow fusion pore.
+Actually, heterotypic fusion was slower than homotypic fusion and was completed within 90–250 s (154.8 ± 1.4 s, n = 25), and the fusion time (the time required from membrane fusion to disappearance of the vesicle) did not correlate with the vesicle size (Figure 3F).
+The size of the labeled late endosomes at this time point (10.1 ± 8.1 μm2, n = 256) was larger than that at 5 min after labeling (6.7 ± 6.2 μm2, n = 242), indicating that larger late endosomes tended to undergo heterotypic fusion (Figure 3G, see also below).
+However, the size of the late endosomes that underwent heterotypic fusion (10.2 ± 9.2 μm2, n = 34) did not differ from that of the total late endosomes at 15 min after labeling (Figure 3G), indicating that the size of late endosomes is not the sole trigger for heterotypic fusion.

 Vesicle size is an important factor for the transition of fusion modes

 To examine whether the differences in membrane deformation of late endosomes depend on their fusion targets, we adopted a mathematical modeling approach that describes the membrane deformation processes after pore formation.
 According to thermodynamics, the deformation of a physical object proceeds as its free energy decreases.
 The free energy of a vesicle consists of two terms: bending energy and osmotic energy.
 The bending energy, b, is the integral of the square of the mean curvature all over the surface (Helfrich, 1973).
-The osmotic energy is the product of the osmotic pressure difference between the inside and the outside of the vesicle, Llp, and the vesicle volume, V. Thus, the free energy is given by
+The osmotic energy is the product of the osmotic pressure difference between the inside and the outside of the vesicle, △p, and the vesicle volume, V. Thus, the free energy is given by

 Note that the bending energy depends only on its shape; in other words, two membranes with the same shape but with different sizes have the same bending energy.
 On the other hand, the volume depends on both the size and the shape.
 Therefore, the vesicle size intrinsically affects the balance of both energy sources and may be a critical factor for membrane deformation during fusion.

-We focused on a closed membrane having a constricted neck region and introduced two shape parameters, the neck width, w, and the area ratio between both sides of the neck, a (Fig. 4A), so that the basic processes of the two fusion types are described by the changes in w and a just after pore formation, w= 0.
+We focused on a closed membrane having a constricted neck region and introduced two shape parameters, the neck width, w, and the area ratio between both sides of the neck, a (Figure 4A), so that the basic processes of the two fusion types are described by the changes in w and a just after pore formation, w= 0.
 The relaxation of the neck in explosive fusion is expressed by the increase in w.
 On the other hand, the absorption of smaller vesicles by the larger one in bridge fusion is the decrease in a while w remains small.

 When calculating the free energy as a function of w and a, the deformation is expressed as the process of descending the free-energy landscape in the space.
 Because the shape giving the minimum free energy is most likely to be realized, we first specified the minimum-free-energy shape and then calculated the free energy value for each parameter set.